codinginrainbows/book.news/README.md

 ## :hammer: Features implemented

-- `Homepage`: There are different homepages in case the user is logged in or not.
+- `Homepage`: Different homepages in case the user is logged in or not.
+- `Loader`: Loading animation while navigating through routes.
 - `Post Preview`: Only users that are logged in and have a subscription can read the full text of a post.
-- `Post Listing`: A sort algorithm was implemented to show recent posts first.
+- `Post Listing`: Sort algorithm to show recent posts first.
 - `Form Validation`: Customized real-time form validation.

 ## :rocket: Technologies